 The Advanced English 9 course challenges students in reading, writing, speaking, and listening activities through a variety of texts and media.
 Advanced students are highly-motivated and will become increasingly independent learners throughout the school year.
 Students will learn and practice the skills and strategies necessary for an advanced academic path.

-ENGLISH 9A/9B (2 hr BLOCK) (SEE NOTE ON PAGE 8)
+FR ENGLISH FOCUS (SEE NOTE ON PAGE 8)